oneclickvirt/oneclickvirt.github.io/docs/en/incomplete/virtualizor-docker.md

 The virtualizor opened in the docker

-The certificate is a trial certificate, and only OpenVZ is installed by default.
+The certificate used is a trial certificate, valid for one day, and only the OpenVZ virtualization method is installed by default

 ## Disadvantages